ioannisatdatabricks/databricks_deployments_on_aws/01_BaselineArchitecture/README.md

 - Create an alias A record for the workspace URL targeting the PrivateLink workspace VPC endpoint.

 ### Set up SSH tunnelling
-- Create an EC2 RSA key for ssh connectivity
+- Create an EC2 RSA key for ssh connectivity.
+- Download the <key>.pem file on your computer and run: chmod 400 <key>.pem
 - Create a security group allowing incoming connections to port 22 (SSH)
 - Launch a micro instance on EC2 on the public subnet (where the NAT Gateway is attached to)specifying the two security groups (the one with the SSH connectivity and the one used for the clusters and the VPC endpoints)
 - From the local machine run: ssh -N -i <key>.pem -D 9090 ec2-user@<EC2_PUBLIC_DNS_NAME>